DOUGBOWMER/Beatbump/README.md

 ### docker-compose (development)

 (More details coming soon!)

 ## Documentation

-You can find (temporary, incomplete, and in-progress) API documentation here: https://beatbump-docs.vercel.app/
+You can find (temporary, incomplete, and in-progress) API documentation here: <https://alphatrack-docs.vercel.app/>

-> It's recommended (and appreciated) to host your own instance of Beatbump for public projects that want to use the data -- especially if you anticipate you will be making a large amount of requests.
+> It's recommended (and appreciated) to host your own instance of AlphaTrack for public projects that want to use the data -- especially if you anticipate you will be making a large amount of requests.
 Thanks!

 ## Project Inspirations